stain/2022-fdo-paper/manuscript.md

 ## Comparing FDO against existing frameworks {#sec:comparing}

-To better understand the relationship between the FDO framework and other exisiting frameworks, we use four approaches for analysis.
+To better understand the relationship between the FDO framework and other exisiting frameworks, we use these approaches for analysis:

-1. FAST Middleware - this approach compares frameworks along dimesions for xyz
-2.
-3.
-4.

-This will cover the different dimensions of FDOs (service, resources, metadata, ..).

-**TODO: Why these particular frameworks?**
+1. An Interoperability Framework and Distributed Platform for Fast Data Applications [@doi:10.1007/978-3-319-31861-5_1], which proposes quality measurements for comparing how frameworks support interoperability, particularly from a service architectural view
+2. The FAIR Digital Object guidelines [@bonino_2019], validated against its implementations for completeness.
+3. A Comparison Framework for Middleware Infrastructures [@doi:10.5381/jot.2004.3.5.a2], which suggest dimensions like openness, performance and transparancy, mainly focused on remote computational methods
+4. Cross-checks against RDA's FAIR Data Maturity Model [@doi:10.5334/dsj-2020-041] to find how the FAIR principles are achieved in FDO, in particular considering access, sharing and openness
+5. EOSC Interoperability Framework [@doi:10.2777/620649] which gives recommendations for technical, semantic, organizational and legal interoperability, particularly from a metadata perspective

+The reason for using this wide selection of frameworks in our comparison is to exercise the different dimensions that together form FAIR Digital Objects: Data, Metadata, Service, Access, Operations, Computation.
+We have left out further comparisons on type systems, persistent identifiers and social aspects as principles and practices within these dimensions are still taking form within the FDO community (see section @sec:next-step-fdo).

+Some of these frameworks invite a comparison on a conceptual level, while others relate better to implementations and current practices.
+For these we consider FAIR Digital Objects and the Web conceptually, and for implementations we contrast between the main FDO realization using the DOIPv2 protocol [@handle:0.DOIP/DOIPV2.0] against Linked Data in general.

 ### Considering FDO/Web as interoperability framework for Fast Data {#sec:interoperability-compare}

-interoperability framework for Fast Data is ... and here we do blaba
+The Interoperability Framework for Fast Data Applications [@doi:10.1007/978-3-319-31861-5_1] categorizes interoperability between applications along 6 strands, covering different architectural levels: from _symbiotic_ (agreement to cooperate) and _pragmatic_ (ability to choreograph processes), through _semantic_ (common understanding) and _syntactic_ (common message formats), to low-level _connective_ (transport-level) and _environmental_ (deployment practices).

+We have chosen to investigate using this framework as it covers the higher levels of the OSI Model [@isbn:9780672226977] better with regards to automated machine-to-machine interaction (and thus interoperability), which is a crucial aspect of the FAIR principles.
+In table [@tbl:fdo-web-interoperability-framework] we use the interoperability framework to compare the current FAIR Digital Object approach against the Web and its Linked Data practices.

 | *Quality* |  FDO w/ DOIP               | Web w/ Linked Data         |
 |:----------|:--------------------------:|:--------------------------:|